-The mission of the Travel Accounts Payable Department is to provide travel reimbursement payment and services to The College of William and Mary (CWM) and to provide guidance and information regarding Travel, Business Meals and Moving and Relocation to CWM and to the Virginia Institute of Marine Science.
-This includes insuring that all disbursements are timely, accurate, and made in compliance with established State Travel policies and procedures.
+The mission of the Travel Accounts Payable Department is to provide reimbursement payments to the College of William and Mary (CWM) and to provide guidance and information regarding Travel, Business Meals and Moving and Relocation to CWM and to the Virginia Institute of Marine Science (VIMS).
+This includes ensuring that all disbursements are timely, accurate, and made in compliance with established College Travel policies and procedures.
 In addition, disbursements must meet the rules and regulations of governmental agencies - federal, state, and local.

 The Travel Accounts Payable Department is located on the second floor of Williamsburg Professional Centre, which is at 1310 Mt.
 Vernon Ave.
 Our hours of operation are 8:00 a.m. to 5:00 p.m., Monday through Friday.
 Williamsburg Professional Centre is across Monticello Ave. from the College's School of Education.

 The College expects individuals to exercise prudent judgment when arranging travel and incurring travel related expenses.
 Travel expense accounts are open to the public and must sustain the test of public review.
 The College will reimburse individuals traveling on official College business for reasonable and necessary expenses incurred, as defined by the College’s travel regulations.
 To request reimbursements, individuals must complete and submit travel documents as described in the College Travel Regulations.
-Travelers are responsible for the legality, legibility, and completeness of Travel Expense Reimbursement Vouchers (TERV).
-Neglecting to examine and enter necessary information according to this procedure may be cause for the return of the TERV to the traveler and delays in reimbursements.
+Travelers are responsible for the legality, legibility, and completeness of the Travel Expense Reimbursement Voucher (TERV).
+Neglecting to examine and enter necessary information according to this procedure may be cause for the return of the TERV to the traveler and delays in reimbursement.
 Department Heads should be sure that all travelers within their areas are aware and conversant in the College’s policies and procedures.
 The Office of Travel Accounts Payable is available to help departments with this training.